ezsystems/commerce-documentation/docs/guide/catalog/catalog_features/catalog_data_providers.md

 Catalog data from eContent is provided using `EcontentCatalogDataProvider`.

-This option us used when you use a PIM system or an ERP which provides all product information.
+This option is used when you use a PIM system or an ERP which provides all product information.
 This information can be imported quickly from the relevant system.

-The catalog can then contains more than 1 million products.
+The catalog can then contain more than 1 million products.

 Products cannot be edited in the Back Office.